varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 Since I'm an active Hackintosh user on this machine, I will update the EFI periodically here as anything new is available.

-Currently, this EFI is based on OpenCore 0.6.4, and includes the latest kexts as of 2020.12.30.
+Currently, this EFI is based on OpenCore 0.6.7, and includes the latest kexts as of 2021.03.09.

 ## About Big Sur

-With this EFI, you can try to install Big Sur too.
-After succesfully installing Catalina, you can enroll to Apple's Mac beta program, and update the OS via System preferences.
-The PC will reboot multiple times during the install process.
-(4-5 times if I remember correctly.)
-You can also perform a clean install too.
+With this EFI, you can install Big Sur.
+I started this guide in the Catalina days, now I only cover Big Sur, as it is pretty stable at this point.
+This EFI may work with Catalina too, although I don't test it anymore.

 > NOTICE: Some users (including me) experienced a problem when tried to update from System Preferences, as after the install, the machine booted back to Catalina, like nothing was changed.
 I have no fixes for this issue at the moment, if the System Preferences update fails, you have to update via an install USB.

-**DO NOT USE INTEL HD4400 for Big Sur, as it is extremely glitchy.** In some cases, the OS behaves like you wouldn't have hardware acceleration, and the UI is laggy as hell.
-Even the Dock magnification animation freezes.
-> Note: I'm using this EFI at the moment with the latest Big Sur release.

-> Update: I'm on Big Sur for almost 2 months now.
-144hz is not working, DRM patches are broken, and sometimes I experience sleep issues, when the machine stuck in a state, that it runs all fans 100%, and no response, just black screen.
-I have to reset the computer in this case.
-Other than that, it works as it should. :)
+**About INTEL HD4400 with Big Sur:** With the latest kexts, Big Sur is now usable with Intel HD4400.
+Sadly, it is far from bug free, some weird graphical glitches can happen all the time.
+I noticed, that sometimes, folder icons show up with a file icon too for example, rendered buggy on top of the folder icon.
+Also, Preview can freeze with large (4K) image files.
+I have sometimes issues in GarageBand too.
+I still strongly recommend to use Intel HD4600 instead, but at least is is usable with HD4400 too.

 ## Before you start